dwarvesf/hidden/README.md

 	</a>
 </p>

-## Hidden Bar
+## Hidden Bar (Unofficial Maintenance)
-Hidden Bar lets you hide menu bar items to give your Mac a cleaner look.
+Hidden Bar (Unofficial Maintenance) lets you hide menu bar items to give your Mac a cleaner look.
+This is an unofficial maintenance for the discontinued original [Hidden Bar](https://github.com/dwarvesf/hidden).

 <p align="center">
 	<img width="400" src="img/screen1.png">